-Now open your FTP program (Filezilla), login to your website.
-Go to “public_html” folder, then copy both Installer and Archive files you downloaded and paste them in the “public_html” folder.
+Now open your FTP program (Filezilla), and log in to your website.
+Go to the “public_html” folder, then copy both Installer and Archive files you downloaded and paste them in the “public_html” folder.
 You can also do this by drag and drop.

 It may take a while depending on the size of the file and internet connection speed too.

 Alternatively, if you don’t have an FTP program, open your cPanel, click on “File Manager” and click on “public_html” then, click on the upload icon to upload from your PC.

 Note that you may not be permitted to create a new database in the installation process procedure.
 Therefore you will need to create a database manually.

 To do this, open your cPanel, and click on “MySQL Databases” to create a new database.

 After you have created a database, you will need to target the “installer.php” file in the installer folder you uploaded to your website.
 To do this add “/installed.php” to the end of your website URL with a web browser.

 For instance, if the domain name where you uploaded your WordPress is “mynewsite.com“, you will have to go to “mynewsite.com/installer.php” with a web browser to start the installation process.

 Once it opens, fill in the installation information, which is the Host Name, Database Name, Username, and Password, then click “Test Connection”.
 If successful, the next page will be as shown below: